Love bombing

 While used for positive and negative purposes, love bombing is identified as a possible part of a cycle of abuse.

 Love bombing is an attempt to influence a person by demonstrations of attention and affection.
 Psychologists have identified love bombing as a possible part of a cycle of abuse and have warned against it.
-Its use by cults also been described as psychological manipulation in order to create a feeling of unity within a group against a society perceived as hostile.
-In 2011, clinical psychologist Oliver James advocated love bombing in his book Love Bombing: Reset Your Child's Emotional Thermostat, as a means for parents to rectify emotional problems in their children.
+Its use by cults has also been described as psychological manipulation in order to create a feeling of unity within a group against a society perceived as hostile.
 The technique is also often used by romance scammers and others with nefarious intentions who seek to manipulate a victim and create a feeling of trust and connection.

 Definition and analysis

-The expression "love bombing" was coined by members of the Unification Church of the United States during the 1970s and was also used by members of the Family International (previously known as Children of God).
+The expression "love bombing" was coined by members of the Unification Church of the United States during the 1970s, and was also used by members of the Family International (previously known as Children of God).
 Psychology professor Margaret Singer reported on the concept.
-In her 1996 book, Cults in Our Midst, she writes:
+In her 1996 book Cults in Our Midst, she writes:

 As soon as any interest is shown by the recruits, they may be love bombed by the recruiter or other cult members.
 This process of feigning friendship and interest in the recruit was originally associated with one of the early youth cults, but soon it was taken up by a number of groups as part of their program for luring people in.
 Love bombing is a coordinated effort, usually under the direction of leadership, that involves long-term members' flooding recruits and newer members with flattery, verbal seduction, affectionate but usually nonsexual touching, and lots of attention to their every remark.
 Love bombing—or the offer of instant companionship—is a deceptive ploy accounting for many successful recruitment drives.